ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 sms_management_class
   When *operation=restore*, specifies the management class to use.
 The management class will also be used for temporary data sets created during restore process.
-  When *operation=restore*, specifies the management class to use.
-The management class will also be used for temporary data sets created during restore process.

   When *operation=backup*, specifies the management class to use for temporary data sets created during backup process.
-  When *operation=backup*, specifies the management class to use for temporary data sets created during backup process.

-  If neither of *sms_storage_class* or *sms_management_class* are specified, the z/OS system's Automatic Class Selection (ACS) routines will be used.
   If neither of *sms_storage_class* or *sms_management_class* are specified, the z/OS system's Automatic Class Selection (ACS) routines will be used.

   | **required**: False